-It is our hope that you find this report and the following tables informative, allowing you the opportunity to become familiar with your public water supply.
+We hope you find this report and the following tables informative, allowing you the opportunity to become familiar with your public water supply.
 Your Commissioners and District employees strive to achieve the highest quality drinking water together with outstanding customer service.
-Questions, comments or concerns may be addressed by contacting (978-443-6602).
+We invite your comments and questions regarding the District, its operation and this Annual Quality Report.
+Comments or concerns may be addressed by contacting (978) 443-6602.